This post contains affiliate links and we make a small commission for purchases made using these links.

 - 1/2 tsp sea salt

-- 3/4 cup strawberries (chopped and tossed in 1 tablespoon of flour)
+- 3/4 cup strawberries (chopped to 1/2" in size and tossed in 1 tablespoon of flour)

 Instructions

 - Preheat oven to 350 degrees Farenheit.
-Grease or line a 9 x 5 inch loaf pan with parchment paper and set aside.
+Grease or line a 9×5 inch loaf pan with parchment paper and set aside.

-- In a medium size bowl, cream butter and sugar together until smooth.1/2 cup unsalted butter, 1 cup sugar
+- In a medium size bowl, cream the butter and sugar together with an electric mixer on medium speed for 1-2 minutes, until smooth.1/2 cup unsalted butter, 1 cup sugar

-- Stir in the egg and vanilla extract.1 egg, 1 tsp vanilla extract
+- Add the egg and vanilla extract and mix just until combined.1 egg, 1 tsp vanilla extract

 - Add the flour, baking soda, and sea salt to the bowl and mix until just combined.
-Don't overtax the batter here, since we're going to mix again when we fold in the strawberries.
-Streaks of flour are okay.2 cups flour, 1 tsp baking soda, 1/2 tsp sea salt
+Don't overmix the batter here, since we're going to mix again when we fold in the strawberries.
+A few streaks of flour are okay.2 cups flour, 1 tsp baking soda, 1/2 tsp sea salt

-- Chop fresh strawberries into 1/2 inch chunks and toss them in a tablespoon of flour to coat evenly.3/4 cup strawberries
+- Chop the fresh or strawberries into 1/2 inch chunks and toss them in 1 tablespoon of flour to coat evenly.3/4 cup strawberries

 - Carefully fold in the strawberries.
 A few quick turns will do, don't stir the batter too vigorously.

-- Pour batter into the prepared loaf pan and bake for 60-65 minutes.
+- Pour the batter into the prepared loaf pan and bake for 60-65 minutes (unless you're using frozen strawberries, then bake for 70-80 minutes).
 Bread is done when a toothpick inserted in the center comes out clean and the top is golden brown and likely cracked open on top.

 - Store leftover strawberry banana bread in an airtight container for 3-4 days or freeze for up to 3 months.